cintamupalsu/dx2019/README.md

 Place the hardware (Arduino, Servo motors, etc.) into the ship and connect them.
-See the diagram in the folder [public/diagram/DX2019Architecture.pdf](public/diagram/DX2019Architecture.pdf) IBM DX Template:
+See the diagram in the folder [public/diagram/DX2019Architecture.pdf](public/diagram/DX2019Architecture.pdf) I upgrade the ship by adding more solar panel and re-draw the circuit diagram [public/diagram/CircuitDiagram.png](public/diagram/CircuitDiagram.png)
+IBM DX Template:
 [public/diagram/DXChallenge.pdf](public/diagram/DXChallenge.pdf)
 to connect the parts.